5 Different Types of Fishing Lines

 However, it offers some benefits over other different types of fishing lines.
 For example, it’s easy to cast because it’s lightweight and floats well.

-And it can be easily tied into knots for quick casting.
+It can also be easily tied into knots for quick casting.
 Plus, it’s relatively inexpensive.

 The downside to using a monofilament line is that it isn’t very effective in catching big fish.